-Date and time stamp strings must contain only characters and digits.
+Date and time stamp strings must contain only digits and delimiter symbols.

 Date and Time Formats

 The string representation of date and time formats is the default format of datetime values associated with the country/region code of the application.
 This default format can be overridden by specifying the DATETIME format option when the program is precompiled or bound to the database.